 “They like it cold,” says George.
 “The females won’t come into the bay to spawn until the water is about 42 degrees or colder.”
-George has been working for three weeks near this shoal with Nature Conservancy researcher Matthew Levine to track the last known population of native lake herring, sometimes called "cisco," in Lake Ontario.
+Thanks to lead support from the Margaret L. Wendt Foundation, George has been working for three weeks near this shoal with Nature Conservancy researcher Matthew Levine to track the last known population of native lake herring, sometimes called "cisco," in Lake Ontario.

 What are Cisco?